 The main focus of ultrasound is the vibration of the tissues and this is considered non-thermal (non-heat producing), however there will be a thermal (heat) component due to the vibration energy being produced.

 Ultrasound occurs in waves (see diagram below).
-Tiny particles in the tissue will wiggle around a fixed point when exposed to the ultrasound wave, rather then move in a wave themselves
+Tiny particles in the tissue being focused on will wiggle around a fixed point when exposed to the ultrasound wave, rather then move in a wave themselves

-Any increase in the molecular vibration in that tissue may result in heat generation as we’ve mentioned, although most ultrasound usage doesn’t focus on this outcome of heat, and more around mobilising substances in tissues.
+Any increase in the vibration in that tissue may produce heat as we’ve mentioned, although most ultrasound usage doesn’t focus on this outcome of heat, and more around mobilising substances in tissues.

 So with regard to frequency, the sound wave creates compression, so pushing particles together increasing density, and rarefaction which is moving them apart and decreasing the density.
 You can see it here in this diagram above.